 - Although the risks are transferred to you, any equity in the vehicle is also yours (minus a small admin fee)

-- Agreement can be ended early
+- Your agreement can be ended early

 - Return the vehicle

 - The payments are regular and consistent, which makes for easy budgeting

 - If you have a van then you can buy the vehicle at the end

-- It’s uncommon, but the lender may charge an admin fee for arranging the agreement.
+- It’s uncommon, but the lender may charge an admin fee for arranging the agreement

 - You won’t own the vehicle at the end of the lease

 The balloon payment isn’t necessarily the predicted value of the car at the end of the agreement, as they won’t have mileage or condition information to estimate the value of the vehicle.
 Instead, it’s a suggestion of a sensible final rental payment.
 This is based on how many miles you say you are going to do, and how hard a life the vehicle will have.

 The balloon can be set by you and will depend on how much you want to put down as an initial payment, and what cost you’re willing to pay on a monthly basis.
-This offers a great deal of flexibility, so it’s difficult to say exact numbers.
+This offers a great deal of flexibility, so it’s difficult to give exact numbers.